A-Z SEO Glossary

 Link Bait – A provocative or mysterious content specifically published for targeting a large audience to increase the website’s traffic and to attract more incoming links.

 Link Building – It is a process of obtaining quality incoming links and backlinks to help your website to rank better in the SERPs.
 It is tough to cumulate quality links because to get them because, for that, you should publish amazing content.

-Link Farm – It means that a group of websites that interlinks to each other to manipulate the search results and to rank high in the SERPs.
+Link Farm – It means that a group of websites interlinks to each other to manipulate the search results and rank high in the SERPs.

-Link Juice – Link juice is a higher ranking factor that happens when one quality website passes few links to another site.
+Link Juice – Link juice is a higher ranking factor when one quality website passes few links to another site.

 Link Popularity – A measure of the number of backlinks or incoming links a website has.

 Meta Description – Meta Description is a short text (up to 160 characters) that appears below the title of a blog on the search engine.
-A user when search about a keyword(s), the search engine reads up to that meta description and shows the results to the user accordingly.
+When a user searches about a keyword(s), the search engine reads up to that meta description and shows the results to the user accordingly.
 So, the blog writer must write a perfect description for the On-page SEO purpose.